joe-singh/joe-singh.github.io/index.md

 I did my undergrad work at UC Berkeley with Prof. Gabriel Orebi Gann and Prof. Matt Pyle.
 Under Prof. Orebi Gann, I did data analysis for the SNO experiment and detector analysis for its successor SNO+.
 My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments.
-With Prof. Pyle I have been involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
-My work in particular has focused on the 0.1 - 1 GeV range.
+With Prof. Pyle I was involved in detector R&D for the SuperCDMS experiment as it transitions to lower mass DM targets.
+My work in particular focused on the 0.1 - 1 GeV range.

 Prior to Berkeley, I was raised in Dubai and Singapore and born in New Delhi.
 I am a huge basketball fan and love reading, especially about history and geopolitics.
 I am also always looking out for amazing